kocsigabor99/Nutritional-Requirement-Forecasting-Initiative/README.md

 # Nutritional Requirement Forecasting Initiative (NRFI)

-The Nutritional Requirement Forecasting Initiative (NRFI) aims to estimate the precise micronutrient needs of a country's population for any given year in the future.
+The Nutritional Requirement Forecasting Initiative (NRFI) aims to estimate the micronutrient needs of a country's population for any given year in the future.
 This tool helps professionals estimate the optimal food mix required to fulfill the micronutrient needs of different populations across various nations.

 ## Table of Contents
 - [Usage](#usage)